CodeSmile-0000011110110111/de.codesmile.assetdatabase/README.md

 If you wish to license this software under different terms, for example to create Asset Store tools, please contact me!

-I'm also available for tutoring developers about Unity best practices and general contract work.
+I'm available for consultation, tutoring best practices, sharing my experience and other contract work.

 If you like this asset and want to support my work please favorite, rate and review this asset!
 It helps a lot to bubble up in the search algorithm.